m-daniela/Artboard/README.md

 **Iterator and Composite**

 The Iterator can be used to traverse the composite collection.

-**In the app**
+**App usage**

-An [Iterator](./src/components/iterator/Iterator.js) that parses the tree using dfs.
+[Iterator](./src/components/iterator/Iterator.js) receives the list of elements from the context and parses it using depth-first search algorithm to find the next element.
+A separate iterator was needed since since the overall structure of the `Board` is tree-like.

 ## Observer
 Allows more objects (Observers) to observe the changes of another object (Observable).

 The Observable/ Publisher contains a list of Observers/ Subscribers.
 It can register or unregister them and it notifies each of them when a change takes place, using a `notify` method.
 This method automatically calls each Observer's `update` method (usually the only method it has), which accepts information about the context or event.

 **Pros**